Coronavirus: Sacramento County Gives Up On Automatic 14-Day Quarantines

 California and Washington state emerged as the first hot spots for the coronavirus in the U.S., which currently has more than 760 cases.
 Both states have reported cases of community spread, in which an infected person has no history of travel to affected areas or exposure to someone known to have the COVID-19 illness.

 Sacramento County includes the University of California, Davis Medical Center, the facility that housed the first U.S. case of novel coronavirus infection through community spread.
 The patient was left undiagnosed for days because, according to the hospital, a request for testing wasn't granted on the grounds that the person didn't fit official criteria, which at the time included international travel.
-That criteria was quickly revised — but 36 nurses and roughly 188 other hospital workers were sent into self-quarantine for 14 days.
+That criteria was quickly revised — but 36 nurses and a total of roughly 188 other workers at UC Davis Medical Center and another area hospital were sent into self-quarantine for 14 days.

 Messionier and other CDC officials say the U.S. response to the coronavirus won't be one-size-fits-all, with varying methods used in different parts of the country.
 In large part, they say, that's because the effort must adapt in areas where there has been community spread.